MySQL Multi-Table Operations

 Working with Foreign Key Constraints

 In this final step, we'll explore how foreign key constraints help maintain data integrity between related tables.
-Foreign key constraints ensure that relationships between tables remain valid by preventing operations that would create orphaned records.
+Foreign key constraints ensure that relationships between tables remain valid by preventing operations that would create orphaned records or inconsistent data.

 Let's try to understand how foreign key constraints work through some examples: